CoderPat/text-generation-inference/README.md

 bash setup_scripts/conda_server.sh
 ```

+*Note*: This **takes a really long time**, up to 1.5-3 hour, sit back and realx while you wait for it.

 *Note*: if you are running in a cluster with `module` installed, make sure you deactivate all modules before running the script.

 This will create a conda environment with all the dependencies needed to run the model servers.